 Each contestant is limited to a single poster entry.
 There is no limit on the number of students that can participate from one institution.
 Contestants must present original research in which they were involved at a level appropriate for undergraduate students.
-Data that has been presented at other ASAS or ADSA section meeting competitions may not be presented.
+Data that has been presented at other ASAS section meeting competitions may not be presented.

-Contestants must submit an abstract.
-However, a proceedings manuscript is NOT required.
-The advisor's/project supervisor's name should be included as an author on the abstract.
-Abstracts must be submitted online.
+Contestants must submit an abstract via email to WesternAbstracts@asas.org The advisor's/project supervisor's name should be included as an author on the abstract.
 When submitting an abstract, the appropriate section indicating "Undergraduate Student Poster Competition" must be selected at the time of electronic submission.